envisioning/vocab/src/content/lnn-liquid-neural-network.md

 - 0.62
 - 0.595
 - 0.57
-slug: lnn
+slug: lnn-liquid-neural-network
 summary: Type of artificial neural network designed to process data that changes over time, such as time series data, by simulating a more dynamic and fluid-like behavior.
 title: LNN (Liquid Neural Network)
 ---